 On 28th July 2017, the Department for Education (DfE) announced some changes to the Primary PE & Sport Premium.

 The most significant changes were, that from September 2017:

 The PE and Sport Premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, to encourage the development of healthy, active lifestyles.

 At St. John's, our overall aim is to raise standards in PE and school sport, increasing the participation and opportunities offered to our children.
 We aim to provide higher quality lessons and improve learning for all.

 How St. John's School plans to spend the funding in 2017/18

-At St John’s we currently employ a specialist sports coach who delivers high-quality PE lessons.
-Not only have the children received expert tuition in a range of PE lessons but the external coaching has also provided continuing professional development for teachers.
+We currently employ a specialist sports coach who delivers high quality PE lessons.
+Not only have the children received expert tuition in a range of PE lessons, but the external coaching has also provided continuing professional development for teachers.
 Class teachers have worked alongside the specialist coaches and have developed their planning and delivery of PE lessons.
-With the additional funding we will be extending the time the sports coach spends with us each week.
-This will expand the CPD opportunities for staff as every teacher will now have the opportunity to observe lessons and feedback to their year group partners.
+With the additional funding, we will be extending the time the sports coach spends with us each week.
+This will expand the CPD opportunities for staff, as every teacher will now have the opportunity to observe lessons and feedback to their year group partners.
 It will also increase the number of children who will benefit from attending the high quality lessons each week.

 To support the Sports Leaders and to ensure active lifestyles, we will be investing in further playground equipment.
 The Sports Leaders will use this equipment to develop games and activities when they lead lunchtime sessions.
 We will also provide more equipment for the children to use within their play during lunchtimes and will be providing CPD for Midday Supervisors.